Updated: July 14, 2025

 Repair Plan Depth and Structural Process

-Ask each shop to walk you through their repair plan in writing: structural checks, measuring system documentation, sectioning locations, weld types, corrosion protection strategy, and refinish process.
-Look for explicit references to manufacturer repair procedures — not just general industry standards.
-A shop that can’t walk you through these specifics hasn’t done the engineering homework your vehicle requires.
+Ask each shop to walk you through their repair plan in writing.
+Specifically, request information on structural measurements, sectioning locations, weld types, corrosion protection strategy, and refinish process.
+Look for explicit references to manufacturer repair procedures — not merely general industry standards.
+A shop that cannot explain these specifics has not done the engineering homework your vehicle demands.

-Ask: “Which OEM procedure document governs this repair?” and “Will you provide a copy of the repair plan with procedure references?”
+Ask: “Which OEM procedure document governs this repair, and will you provide a copy with procedure references?”

 -